Warm wearables: how to stay toasty without turning up the heating

 Just a few years ago hardly any of us had heard of heated jackets, gilets, gloves and insoles.
+But the warm wearables or 'warmables' market really has heated up over the past few years.

 Top of the his choices were USB gloves costing £10, which cost less than 1p per hour to warm you, heated insoles at the same cost have the same running cost, while £15 USB hand warmers are also the same to heat.

 Electric heated throws have also seen a surge in sales and you can find them for sale in all our high street shops.
-Last year John Lewis saw a 500% increase in demand for them.
+While online homeware chain Lakeland has expanded its range of heated throws, blankets and ponchos to meet the increasing demand.

 “According to the Energy Saving Trust, turning the thermostat down by one degree could save up to 10% on an annual energy bill.”